On the geometry of positive cones in finitely generated groups: Introduction

-Let us see, as an example, how to use Theorem \ref{thm: main boundary} to prove that non-abelian free groups do not have coarsely connected positive cones.
+Let us see, as an example, how to use Proposition \ref{prop: main boundary} to prove that non-abelian free groups have no coarsely connected positive cones.
 Suppose that $G=F_n$ is a free group of rank $n\geq 2$ and suppose that $\Gamma$ is the Cayley graph of $G$ with respect to a basis.
-Thus $\Gamma$ is a tree whose vertices are in correspondence with the elements of $G$ and $G$ acts on $\Gamma$ by left-multiplications.
+In this case, $\Gamma$ is a tree whose vertices are in correspondence with the elements of $G$ and $G$ acts on $\Gamma$ by left-multiplications.
 Fix a positive cone $P$ with corresponding left-order $\prec$.
 Then for every $R>0$, there is $g_R\in G$ which is larger (with respect to $\prec$) than every element from $\ball(1_G,R)$, the ball of radius $R$ in $G$.
-By left-invariance, every element of $g_R^{-1}\ball(1,R)=\ball(g_R^{-1},R)$ is smaller than $1_G$ and thus we conclude that $\ball(g_R^{-1},R)$ is contained in $P^{-1}$.
-Finally, by Theorem \ref{thm: main boundary}, every component of $\Gamma \setminus\ball(g_R^{-1},R)$ contains at least one positive element, and so we can find two elements of $P$ such that any path connecting them must go through $\ball(g_R^{-1},R)$.
+By left-invariance, every element of $g_R^{-1}\ball(1,R)=\ball(g_R^{-1},R)$ is smaller than $1_G$ and we conclude that $\ball(g_R^{-1},R)$ is contained in $P^{-1}$.
+Finally, by Propostion \ref{prop: main boundary}, every component of $\Gamma \setminus\ball(g_R^{-1},R)$ contains at least one positive element, and so we can find two elements of $P$ such that any path connecting them must go through $\ball(g_R^{-1},R)$.
 Since $R$ is arbitrary, we conclude that $P$ is not a coarsely connected subset of $\Gamma$.

 It is easy to see that (up to adjusting constant) the previous argument is independent of generating sets.
-So we have proved \begin{cor} Positive cones of non-abelian free groups are not coarsely connected. \end{cor}
+So we have proved the following. \begin{cor} Positive cones of non-abelian free groups are not coarsely connected. \end{cor}

-The previous proof exemplifies how we will exploit the interaction of the geometry at infinity of $P$, with the local geometry of $G$.
+Corollary \ref{cor: free groups} easily follows from Kielak's work \cite{kielak} and also from the analisys of the BNS invariant of the free group (see definition below).
+Yet, the previous proof exemplifies how we will exploit the interaction of the geometry at infinity of $P$, with the local geometry of $G$.
 We use a similar but more involved argument in Theorem \ref{thm: surface group}, where we show that fundamental groups of hyperbolic surfaces do not have coarsely connected positive cones.
-In this case $G$ acts properly and co-compactly on its Cayley graph, a space which is quasi-isometric to the hyperbolic plane $\mathbb{H}^{2}$.
-Finding negative elements separating the boundary (we call such sets {\it negative swamps}) becomes more delicate, and we heavily relies on the ``planarity" of $\mathbb{H}^2$.
+In this case, $G$ acts properly and co-compactly on its Cayley graph, a space which is quasi-isometric to the hyperbolic plane $\mathbb{H}^{2}$.
+Finding sets of negative elements separating the boundary of $\mathbb{H}^2$ (we call such sets {\it negative swamps}) becomes more delicate, and we heavily relies on the ``planarity" of $\mathbb{H}^2$.